-3. Has an electrical generating system with a capacity of not more than one hundred kilowatts (100 kW);
+2. Is an electrical generating system with a capacity of not more than one hundred kilowatts (100 kW);

-4. Is located on premises that are owned, operated, leased or otherwise controlled by the customer-generator;
+3. Is located on premises that are owned, operated, leased, or otherwise controlled by the customer-generator;

-5. Is interconnected with, and operates in parallel and in synchronization with a retail electric power supplier; and
+4. Is interconnected and operates in parallel phase and synchronization with an electric utility and has been approved for interconnection by said electric utility;

-6. Is intended primarily to offset part or all of the customer-generator's own electric power requirements.
+5. Is intended primarily to offset part or all of the customer-generator's own electrical energy requirements;